gohugoio/hugo/content/content-management/menus.md

 The following order is used to determine an Identifier:

+* Name >
-> Name > LinkTitle > Title.
+    * LinkTitle >
+        * Title

-This means that the title will be used unless linktitle is present, etc. In practice Name and Identifier are never displayed and only used to structure relationships.
+This means that `title` will be used unless `linktitle` is present, etc. In practice, Name and Identifier are never displayed and only used to structure relationships.

 In this example, the top level of the menu is defined in the config file and all content entries are attached to one of these entries via the